Leah-nanjala/Leah-nanjala.github.io/_posts/25-03-14-securing-multi-cloud-environments.md

 5. **Monitor Activities**: Use tools like SIEM for real-time visibility.

 ### Conclusion:
-By addressing these challenges and following best practices, businesses can mitigate and mnimze risks and fully utilize the benefits of a multi-cloud strategy.
+By addressing these challenges and following best practices, businesses can mitigate risks and fully utilize the benefits of a multi-cloud strategy.